-While liposuction is considered a surgical procedure and is an integral part of the process, a Brazilian butt lift (BBL) does not always require the use of general anesthesia.
-Many people are not sure if a BBL is considered surgery or a procedure, and the answer to that depends on the circumstances.
-If you are looking for a high BMI BBL, it may be possible depending on your situation.
-Your surgeon may also wish to work with you on a few things before performing the BBL so you can achieve the results you desire.
+Many people are not sure if a BBL is considered surgery or a procedure, and the answer really depends on the circumstances.
+Liposuction is considered a surgical procedure and is a large part of the BBL process, but it does not always require general anesthesia.
+If you are looking for a high BMI BBL, it may be possible, depending on your situation, and your surgeon may want you to work on a few things before performing your BBL to ensure you get the results you desire.

 Are There Options For Patients Who Can Not Safely Have Plastic Surgery?

 The advancements in cosmetic techniques have delivered both surgical and non-surgical options for aesthetic enhancements to suit the needs of a variety of patients.
 If you are looking for high BMI plastic surgery but do not currently qualify, there may be other options for enhancements that can be done while you work on your plan for surgery.
 Some of the more popular non-surgical options include: